|

 VB Instrument: 2ch oscilloscope, XY recorder, Spectrum Analyzer

-VB Direct To Excel: digitize directly to Excel Version ≥8
+VB Direct To Excel: digitize directly to Excel ≥ 2010

 VB Common: Source common source code files

-- Run one of the example programs.
+5. Run one of the example programs.
 If you have any errors, please use the source code to debug the system -- all source code is provided.
 Some lines of code open the instruNet World window, and pass control to instruNet World (until the user closes the instruNet World window to return back to the example program).
-Don't let this freak you out.